homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 	btf_id 123
 ```

 Here, the first ‘72’ is the program id.
-It lists two maps associated with this BPF program.
+It lists two maps associated with this program.
 In this example, the IDs of the maps are ‘22’ and ‘24’ respectively, which might differ on your systems.
 Use the map IDs to checkout the maps with the below command:

 ```bash
 sudo bpftool map dump id 22
 ```

 Great!
-Now we can see how the BPF program was able to trace how many syscalls a process made, with each pid beig listed with the corresponding number of syscalls it made.
+Now we can see how the BPF program was able to trace the number of syscalls a process made, with each pid being listed with the corresponding number of syscalls it made.

 ### eBPF in Production: Observability

-eBPF is being used to trace all sorts of activity on linux systems and server across the world right now, from keeping track of application health, tracing outliers in system calls made by processes, to observing memory, CPU and power usage.
+eBPF is being used to trace all sorts of activity on linux systems and servers across the world right now, from keeping track of application health, tracing outliers in system calls made by processes, to observing memory, CPU and power usage.

 - [Kepler](https://github.com/sustainable-computing-io/kepler) tracks performance and power consumption using eBPF in conjunction with machine learning in cloud native environments.
 - [Coroot](https://coroot.com/) provides application health insights via eBPF.